eggduzao/Bloom-1/README.md

 # **_Bloom_: A computational framework to reveal occult patterns in 3C data**

+:warning: **Bloom is undergoing some changes**: For the time being, the code is not usable.
+We have noticed all emails that were sent to us and we will reply to all of them as soon as Bloom is in a working condition again.
+The current changes are being made to acommodate for some suggestions made by colleagues and reviewers.

 ### Bloom is a computational framework which takes a 3C-like contact map as input and will produce:
 * A new contact matrix showing potential occult patterns
 * A list of putative loops with an intrinsic scoring method (IFS; Interaction Frequency Score); shown to highgly correlate with function